talagayev/OpenMMDL/docs/analysis_output.rst

    * - Name
      - Description
-   * - prepared_no_solvent_protein_name.pdb
-     - Prepared PDB File without solvent or membrane.
-   * - solvent_padding_protein_name.pdb*
+   * - RMSD_over_time.csv
-     - Prepared PDB File with padding solvent.
+     - CSV File with the values of the RMSD  of the protein/backbone/ligand during the simulation time.
-   * - solvent_absoulte_protein_name.pdb*
+   * - RMSD_over_time.png
-     - Prepared PDB File with absolute solvent.
+     - Figure of the RMSD of the protein/backbone/ligand during the simulation time.
-   * - membrane_protein_name.pdb*
+   * - RMSD_between_the_frames.png*
-     - Prepared PDB File with membrane.
+     - Matrix figure displaying the RMSD between each consecutive frame.

 *Minimization Equilibration*: Folder that contains topology files after the minimization and equilibration with **OpenMM**.